Mariannette Miller-Meeks IA-01

 Wikipedia

-Mariannette Jane Miller-Meeks (born September 6, 1955) is an American physician and Republican Party politician serving as a U.S. representative since 2021, representing Iowa’s 1st congressional district.
+Mariannette Jane Miller-Meeks (born September 6, 1955) is an American physician and politician who has served as a U.S. representative from Iowa since 2021.
+A member of the Republican Party, she represents the state’s 1st congressional district.
 Her district, numbered as the 2nd district in her first term, includes most of Iowa’s southeastern quadrant, including Davenport, Bettendorf, Burlington, and Iowa City.
-Miller-Meeks served as Iowa state senator for the 41st district from 2019 to 2021.
+Miller-Meeks previously served as the Iowa state senator from the 41st district from 2019 to 2021.

 Miller-Meeks ran three unsuccessful campaigns for the U.S. House against Dave Loebsack.
 When Loebsack retired in 2020, she ran again and defeated Rita Hart by a margin of six votes.
-She was reelected in 2022 by a margin of nearly seven percentage points.
+She was reelected in 2022 by a margin of nearly seven percentage points, and won a third term in a very close race in 2024.
+She is generally considered to be a moderate Republican and has supported issues such as immigration and LGBT rights.

-Early life
+Early life and education

-Miller-Meeks was born in Herlong, California, in 1955.[1]
-She enlisted in the United States Army at the age of 18 and served for 24 years, including as a nurse, physician, and member of the United States Army Reserve.
-She retired at the rank of lieutenant colonel.
+Miller-Meeks enlisted in the United States Army at the age of 18 and served for 24 years, including as a nurse, physician, and member of the United States Army Reserve.[citation needed] She retired at the rank of lieutenant colonel.[5]

 Miller-Meeks operated a private ophthalmology practice in Ottumwa, Iowa, until 2008.
 She also served as the first female president of the Iowa Medical Society.
 She was the first woman on the faculty of the University of Iowa‘s department of ophthalmology and visual sciences, and worked as a representative from Iowa to the American Academy of Ophthalmology.[4]
 In 2010, Governor Terry Branstad appointed Miller-Meeks director of the Iowa Department of Public Health; she resigned in 2014 to run for Congress.[4][6]

-Iowa State Senate (2019–2021)
+Iowa State Senate

-When Mark Chelgren announced he was not running for reelection, she ran for Iowa Senate, District 41 in 2018, defeating Democratic nominee Mary Stewart.[5]
-Her term in the Iowa Senate began January 14, 2019.
+When Mark Chelgren announced he was not running for reelection, Miller-Meeks ran for Iowa Senate, District 41 in 2018, defeating Democratic nominee Mary Stewart.[7]
+Miller-Meeks served in the Iowa Senate from 2019 to 2020.[3]

 U.S. House of Representatives